pollfish/docs/demographic-surveys.md

 If you know upfront some user attributes like gender, age, education and others you can pass them during initialization.

-Below you can find the list of demographic info you can send over along with the relevant keys and mappings
+Below you can find the list of demographic info you can send over along with the relevant keys and mappings:

+### Keys

 ![alt text](https://storage.googleapis.com/pollfish-images/demographic.png)